bildgaul/CSCI485-PThreads/README.md

 Use make to compile the code.
-Does not contain any locks yet.
+Then run with ./threads Does not contain any locks yet.
 Will work on that tomorrow (March 1st).
-Value does not save after each thread is executed, because the way arguments are set up (literally only one void argument) are stupid.